-- 1. Existing Conditions - Existing land use and zoning for Project Site and properties located adjacent to the Project Site within TBD mile radius will be described narratively and graphically. - Identify any reference to site in Town of Thompson's Comprehensive Plan. - Explain current and projected housing needs for the Town of Thompson and Sullivan County.
+- Existing land use and zoning for Project Site and properties located adjacent to the Project Site within a one mile radius of the property boundaries in all directions generally to the intersection of Mitter Road and Meyerhoff Road to the north, Levine Road to the east, Eden Road to the south and Town Park Road to the west will be described narratively and graphically. - Identify any reference to site in Town of Thompson's Comprehensive Plan.

+• Explain current and projected housing needs for the Town of Thompson and Sullivan County.